<?xml version='1.0' encoding='UTF-8'?>

 </content>

-<link href="https://slowsongs.bearblog.dev/this-is-probably-about-you/" rel="alternate"/>
+<link href="https://at-the-cafe.bearblog.dev/thoughts-on-the-heatwave/" rel="alternate"/>

 </entry>